valentino-defelice/Clasify/README.md

 * Alpha state
 * Uncompleted

 > Go ahead and help to all the community.
-Contribuite!
+Contribute!

 ## Node JS scripting.